klozn/10-javascript/00-essentials/10-git/10-git-basics/codelab03/README.md

 ## Initialize

 - Create a directory named `universe`
-    - Tip: create it on a easy accessible place.
-E.g. in your home folder, or in c:\ (short path)
 - Initialize an empty git repository in this directory
     - Use the terminal / command line (CMD), make sure you navigate (command: `cd <PATH>`) to your working directory before initializing.
     - After successfully executing the correct command, you should receive the following message